molgenis/molgenis-emx2/README.md

 *  decide to store both ends of ref; added value might be order of items and query speed
 *  cross-schema foreign keys, do we need/want those?
 *  postgresql queries exposed as readonly tables

-## helpful notes

-In Excel you can use following macro to export all into CSV files.

-``
-Private Sub cmdSave()

-Dim WS As Excel.Worksheet
-Dim CurrentWorkbook As String
-Dim CurrentFormat As Long

-CurrentWorkbook = ThisWorkbook.FullName
-CurrentFormat = ThisWorkbook.FileFormat

-For Each WS In Application.ActiveWorkbook.Worksheets
-    WS.SaveAs WS.Name & ".csv", xlCSVUTF8
-Next

-End Sub
-``